 5. Key Takeaways

-is the central hub for SWMM’s climate data.
+climate.cis the central hub for SWMM’s climate data.
 It orchestrates:- Reading external climate data in multiple formats,

 - Maintaining internal arrays of daily min/max temperature, evaporation, wind,